padogrid/bundle-none-tutorial-padogrid/README.md

 If you don't have enough free memory then you can remove some of the clusters using the `remove_cluster` command, which removes the specified cluster and updates the group accordingly.
 The following example remove the `grid4` cluster.

-:exclamation: *Do not remove `grid0` which is the parent grid that orchestrates other grids.*
+❗ *Do not remove `grid0` which is the parent grid that orchestrates other grids.*

 ```bash
 # Remove cluster named 'grid4'